 According to (Outlook, 2014), Africa is a major importer of agricultural products, with imports ranging from rice, maize and wheat including livestock products contributing to food security.
 The contributing factor to this is the mismatch between increase in consumption and increase in production.
 Strong growth in agriculture will continue, but at a slower pace.

 According to (Aguilera et al., 2015), Agriculture mechanization has drastically increased labour productivity in crop production, by playing a significant role in industrialization, freeing up labour for industry and services.
-The industrial production of most inputs used for agriculture experienced large efficiency improvements during the 20th century (e.g. Smil, 2000).
+The industrial production of most inputs used for agriculture experienced large efficiency improvements during the 20th century (e.g., Smil, 2000).
 Moreover, machine engines became more efficient and lighter.
 As a result, the total energy requirements of mechanical tasks such as tilling or harvesting decreased by more than 50% during the 20th century (Aguilera et al., 2015).
 Other processes, however, contributed to counteract this trend.
 The progressive depletion of high-grade ores means increasing energy consumption to extract and refine the materials (Gutowski et al., 2013).
 As a consequence, the energy efficiency of the production of raw materials and energy carriers may ultimately decline, showing an “inverted U″ shape, as has been observed for oil and gas production in the US and the world overall (Hall et al., 2014).
 On the other hand, many materials have been replaced by more energy intensive ones, such as materials able to bear the higher temperatures of high-efficiency engines (Stout and McKiernan, 1992), or electronics to fine-control machine functioning.

 It originally depended on human effort, with the advent of mechanical advances such as steam-engine and diesel tractors and other mechanical tools with hydrostatic power that needed control.
 Significance Global crop production tripled during the last 50 years, mainly by an increase in yield (production/area).
 We show that the energy embedded in the main oil-based inputs (machinery, fuel, and fertilizers) increased worldwide at a rate at first larger, but in the last decades slower, than crop production, resulting in a recent overall improved energy-use efficiency (EUE).
 This was explained by advances in the nitrogen fertilizer industry, irrigation, and other technologies and perhaps some environmental changes.
 Our results fit the “Jevons paradox”: Efficiency gains, both for EUE and land (yield), did not lead to resource savings.
 Just as increasing production does not guarantee alleviating hunger, technologies make land (and biodiversity) savings possible,